Healthdirect Free Australian health advice you can count on.

 If you are new to exercise or want to build up your physical activity, you should speak with your doctor, especially if you have a pre-existing health condition.
 Your doctor may refer you to an exercise physiologist who can help design a safe and effective exercise program if you have a medical condition, an injury or disability.

-Here are some tips to start doing cardio:
+Here are some tips to start doing cardio vascular exercise:

 • Make time to exercise — Schedule it as you would an appointment.

-• Set small goals — Walk around the block or choose to take the stairs, as you start to feel fitter you can increase your effort.
+• Set small goals — Walk around the block or choose to take the stairs, and as you start to feel fitter, you can increase your effort.

-• Make it fun — Try an exercise that you enjoy such as tai chi, dance or swimming.
+• Make it fun — Try an exercise that you enjoy such as tai chi, dancing or swimming.

 • Listen to your body — Make sure you are safe and know your limits.
-If you feel any pain or tightness in your chest, shortness of breath or you are dizzy, stop exercising and rest.
+If you feel any pain or tightness in your chest, shortness of breath or dizziness, stop exercising and rest.
 Get help if you need it.

 Chest pain can be a symptom of a heart attack.
 If your chest pain is severe, gets worse or lasts longer than 10 minutes, call triple zero (000) and ask for an ambulance.